Kayn-Pleiades/Responsive-Portfolio/README.md

 ### Commit 11: Fixed Readme
 Having trouble getting the screenshots to work, so hopefully this fixes them!

+### Commit 12: Updates
+Made updates to existing pages, started the process of my new resume page.

 ## credits

 Background image from https://www.toptal.com/designers/subtlepatterns